rwxrob/zet/docs/2495/README.md

 Sunday, August 11, 2024, 10:33:29AM EDT

 This gear list is designed for living on the road (including occasional alpine passes) the last week of Spring, all of Summer, and the first two weeks of Fall following an [Ultra DNB weekly schedule](../2645).
 There are a number of assumptions that strongly affect the decision to bring something or not.
-Almost all of these are the same considerations that a Tour Divide or RAAM rider would make with one major addition: including a lightweight, fully remote home office.:
+Almost all of these are the same considerations that a Tour Divide rider would make with one major addition: including a lightweight, fully remote home office:

 * Hotel/motel lodging whenever available
 * Extremely minimal sleep system